 1. Current Status of the Cannabinoid Sector: There were a total of 101 active USDA licensed hemp farmers in 2020.
 In 2024 there are now only 58 active USDA licensed hemp farmers, 39 expired, and 4 surrendered (see attached addendum).
-In 4 years the number of hemp farmers has fallen by almost half.
+In 4 years the number of Cannabinoid Hemp farmers has fallen by almost half.
 Only 4 of those USDA licensed hemp farmers have the HDOH hemp processing license.
 Of those 4 HDOH licenses, 3 are on the Hemp Task Force.
-Based on that math, it would appear that not only are a majority of the cannabinoid sales in Hawai'i from imported manufactured hemp products, the regulations in place and cost to stay in the cannabinoid industry are pushing cannabinoid farmers to leave the industry.
+Based on that math, it would appear that some hemp businesses are processing their hemp illegally and that a majority of the cannabinoid sales https://agsci.oregonstate.edu/sites/agscid7/files/hemp/2023-hemp_feed_workshop_white_paper.pdf 119 in Hawai'i are from imported manufactured hemp products.
 While a significant amount of cannabinoid products are being imported to Hawai'i, there are some small farms that are growing and processing hemp.
-The 2024 USDA National Hemp Report states that the acreage is so small that they do not even have an accurate number of acres that are being grown in the state, which may also be due to a lack of reporting on the part of the hemp farmers or it may be that there really isn't much hemp being grown in the state.8 In 2021 the USDA Farm report said there were 17 acres of hemp grown, but there is no data from
+The 2024 USDA National Hemp Report states that the acreage is so small that they do not even have an accurate number of acres that are being grown in the state, which may also be due to a lack of reporting on the part of the hemp farmers or it may be that there really isn't much hemp being grown in the state.34 In 2021 the USDA Farm report said there were 17 acres of hemp grown, but there is no data from 2022 onward, so it is very hard to get any idea of the size of the local cannabinoid market.